-Summary: This project will make improvements along I-5 between Alicia Parkway to El Toro Road in the Cities of Lake Forest, Laguna Hills, Laguna Woods and Mission Viejo, including the extension of the second HOV lane from El Toro Road to Alicia Parkway.
+Summary: This project will make improvements along I-5 between Alicia Parkway to El Toro Road in the Cities of Lake Forest, Laguna Hills, Laguna Woods and Mission Viejo.
+The proposed improvements include the addition of a 1.7-mile general-purpose lane in each direction and the extension of the second HOV lane from El Toro Road to Alicia Parkway.
 Major activities this quarter included continued coordination with Caltrans, California Department of Fish and Wildlife regarding the planned work at Aliso Creek.
 Final ROW mapping is approved, although third party utility realignments have necessitated the revision of two parcels.
 Due to extended ROW coordination with Caltrans and delayed design start date, this project is marked "red" in the CAP, with a delay of over 13 months beyond the original schedule.
-The 100 percent Design Submittal is now anticipated for April 2019.
+The 100 percent Design Submittal was on May 3, 2019, and the consultant coordinated with the Caltrans Office Engineer to prepare for achieving Ready to List Status.
 The 2018 STIP increased funding for this segment to \$69.1 million, but the segment is programmed in the STIP three years later than requested.
 Staff will work with the CTC staff and Caltrans to maintain the existing schedule.